 An exhaust upgrade can improve performance and driving experience.
 On the MK7 GTI, an upgraded downpipe will provide power and torque gains with the correct software, while a cat-back exhaust will enhance your engine’s sound.

 The downpipe sits immediately after the turbo and allows exhaust gases to enter the exhaust system.
-The factory downpipe on the MK7 GTI restricts airflow, so upgrading to a higher flowing pipe will allow the engine to move more air.
-When accompanied with software, a downpipe can add between 28 and 40 horsepower and 22-25 lb-ft of torque on top of Stage 1 depending on the tune.
+The factory downpipe on the MK7 GTI restricts airflow, so upgrading to a higher-flowing pipe will allow the engine to move more air.
+When accompanied by software, a downpipe can add between 28 and 40 horsepower and 22-25 lb-ft of torque on top of Stage 1 depending on the tune.
 On the MK7 GTI, an upgraded downpipe with software is considered a Stage 2 car.

 Adding a cat-back exhaust system won’t provide the gains seen from a tune or downpipe, but the increase in engine noise makes the driving experience far more enjoyable.
 There are several good-quality exhaust systems available that offer varying sound levels and tones.

 While you might see marginal performance gains from an intake system, they are more of an aesthetic modification on the MK7 GTI.
 Many intake systems use materials like carbon fiber, so they look great in your engine bay.
 After-market intake systems are less restrictive than the factory air box, which allows for more audible turbo noise while you drive.
 Like a cat-back exhaust system, the extra noise from an intake can make your car more exciting to drive.

 In addition to an intake system, an aftermarket turbo inlet elbow will greatly improve intake airflow.
 The factory unit is very restrictive.
 An upgraded inlet elbow will feed the turbo more air, and in turn, produce more power.